 Once you know the number that will appear when your loved one calls, you can save it in your contacts under a recognizable name like “Prison Call” or the inmate’s name.
 This way, you will know not to ignore it.

-If you have a phone with customizable ringtones or alerts, set a unique notification sound for the prison number.
+If you have a phone with customisable ringtones or alerts, set a unique notification sound for the prison number.
 This will help you quickly identify when the call is coming from your loved one in jail.

 Sometimes, inmates are allowed to leave brief voicemail messages.
 If you miss a call, be sure to check your voicemail promptly, as it could be from your loved one.
 Some prisons may allow voicemail functionality, depending on the system in place.

 By using services like Prison Call, you can avoid the uncertainty of unknown or blocked numbers.
-The virtual landline setup ensures that you recognize the call and helps reduce the cost of staying in touch.
+The virtual landline setup ensures that you recognise the call and helps reduce the cost of staying in touch.

 Phone calls from UK prisons are subject to time limits and restrictions.
 Inmates can only make calls during designated hours, and the length of the call is usually limited to 10 or 15 minutes at a time, depending on the prison’s policy.
 Calls are often cut off abruptly when the time limit is reached, which can be frustrating for both the prisoner and the person receiving the call.